syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/003_Classifying_log_messages/001_How_pattern_matching_works.md

 and pattern parsers.
 Pattern parsers attempt to parse a sequence of characters according to certain rules.

-**NOTE:** Wildcards and regular expressions cannot be used in patterns.
+Wildcards and regular expressions cannot be used in patterns.
 The `@` character must be escaped, that is, to match for this character, you have to write `@@` in your pattern.
 This is required because pattern parsers of {{ site.product.short_name }} are enclosed between `@` characters.